 We seek to recruit highly motivated, ambitious students with strong educational backgrounds.
 The ideal candidate will have a first class Bachelor’s degree from the UK or an overseas qualification of equivalent standard from a leading university.
 We encourage students from a wide variety of backgrounds (e.g, engineering, economics, business, mathematics/statistics, psychology, sociology, among others) to apply to our programme.
 Also, notice that a Master’s or graduate level degree is not required for admission, you can apply with only an undergraduate (e.g. bachelors) degree.

 All MRes/PhD applicants are normally required to take either a GMAT test or GRE test (UCL’s institution code is 3344, but also make sure you include a scanned copy of your test result on your Prism application), although the School has no minimum score requirements.

 We also require you to submit IELTS or TOEFL scores if English is not your first language.
-Our School requires a “Good” English level which corresponds to:
+Our School requires a “Standard” English level which corresponds to:

 IELTS: Overall grade of 6.5 with a minimum of 6.0 in each of the sub-tests.

 TOEFL: Score of 92, plus 24/30 in the reading and writing subtests and 20/30 in the listening and speaking subtests.
 Please check TOEFL details here.

 Apply via UCL Postgraduate Admissions System Prism.
 In addition to filling out the online application form, please upload a copy of the following documents:

 - Official Transcripts of Grades / Course marks

 - 2-3 page personal statement or research proposal* that clearly indicates: (i) which research group you are interested in (i.e.,1.Organisations & Innovation, 2.
 Strategy & Entrepreneurship, or 3.
 Analytics & Operations), (ii) your research interests and preliminary research ideas, (iii) potential faculty member(s) you may want to work with (this is a suggested list, you don’t need to contact potential supervisors beforehand), and (iv) your motivation to do a PhD.

 - Your GRE/GMAT score report**